1. How can I enter a WPGA championship?

 6. What other organizations have junior events in the area?

 The Tri-State Section of the PGA in association with Kings Restaurants has a junior series.
-The Keystone Public Golf Association has a junior series.
 The American Junior Golf Association has events all over the United States including one or two in western PA every year.

 7. What are the deadlines for WPGA championships?